SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/infrequent-tier-slo-support.md

   ```sql
   _index=some_infrequent_index
   ```
-  Or, run the following query:
+  Or, you can also search across multiple indices by using the `OR` operator.
+For example:
   ```sql
   _index=some_infrequent_index OR _index=some_continuous_index
   ```